“The sea has many voices, Many gods and many voices” TS Eliot

 Books talk to each other in the sea library.
 Books about seas and oceans, islands and beaches, ships and storms, pirates and mermaids, waves and tides, surfers and sailors, lighthouses and ports, sea gods and drowned ones, selkies and whales.

-This is still a profoundly small collection, but I have decided to share it.
+This is still a small collection (400+ books), but I have decided to share it.
 In 2018 I have opened a sea library in Jūrmala.
 Right now the library is in my studio at home.
 You can borrow a book right from the shelves or I can send it to you by post.
 Just let me know, which one you would like to read!
 E-mail.

 Here books are being updated daily, come back again to see new ones added.
 For a full list (and some order), go to A-Z.